Peniche Cinema is a restaurant and floating cinema in Paris

 The Peniche Cinema is an unusual venue for a cinema in Paris and in complete contrast to The Geode, which is also a cinema located within the Parc de la Villette, but with a full, yet eclectic programme throughout the year, along with red carpet events, it has a good sized screen and the boat is equipped with a high quality sound system and film concerts are also on the agenda from time to time.

-Then you have the Plats, or Main courses as we would known them, with salads, meat or fish dishes available and you get a choice of an accompaniement such as Thai or Basmati rice, House French fries or Mixed seasonal vegetables that are served a la plancha.
-The mains are an average cost of €12, and then you have the desserts, which are an average of €6 as of 2014.
+Then you have the Plats, or Main courses as we would known them in English, with salads, grillades, meat and fish dishes available and you get a choice of an accompaniment such as Rice, House French fries or mixed seasonal vegetables that are served a la plancha with a cider vinegar sauce.

-Visiting the Peniche Cinema in Paris
+Visiting the Peniche Cinema

-As you have no doubt gathered by now, the Peniche Cinema is located within the Parc de la Villette in the 19th Arrondissement and is situated opposite the Cabaret Sauvage venue, it is permanently moored on the Canal de l’Ourcq.
+As you have no doubt gathered by now, the Peniche Cinema is located within the Parc de la Villette in the 19th Arrondissement and is situated opposite the Cabaret Sauvage venue, where it is permanently moored on the Canal de l’Ourcq.

-You will find that the nearest Metro station is the Porte de la Villette stop via line 7, or alternatively you have the Porte de Pantin stop via line 5, which is located close to the Cite de la Musique museum at the other end of the park.
+You will find that the nearest Metro station is the Porte de la Villette stop via line 7, or alternatively you have the Porte de Pantin stop via line 5, which is located close to the Cite de la Musique with its museum at the other end of the park.

-Other forms of public transport in Paris include the tramway on line T3 that will also get you close by to the floating cinema, as will the bus numbers 75, 151, the PC2 and the PC3, along with the RER train station called Pantin.
-Yet there are also Velib stations for the self service cycle hire and secure car parks located in areas around the Villette park in Paris.
+Other forms of public transport in Paris include the Tramway on line T3B that will also get you close by to the floating cinema, as will the bus lines 75, 139, 150,151, 152 and 330 along with the Noctilien Night Bus Service via Lines N13, N41, N42, N45 and N140.

-The Peniche Cinema Restaurant is open on a Monday to Friday from noon until 3pm and for Sunday Brunch from noon until 6pm, plus there is also a Happy Hour on a Thursday from 6pm through to 8pm.
+You will find that the Peniche Cinema Restaurant is open on a Monday to Friday from noon until 3pm and as far as we are aware they are still open on a Sunday as well, plus there is also a Happy Hour on a Thursday from 6pm through to 8pm.

 When it comes to the events, there is a varied and eclectic programme organised throughout the year and whether it be a short film, documentary or debate, these are held of an evening.